-Chlamydia infection is one of the most common sexually transmitted infections, and is caused by the bacterium Chlamydia trachomatis.
-Most people who are infected have no symptoms.
-When symptoms do develop this can take a few weeks following infection to occur.
+Chlamydia infection is one of the most common sexually transmitted infections, caused by the bacterium Chlamydia trachomatis.
+Most people who are infected show no symptoms and when symptoms do develop, they can take a few weeks to show following infection.

-We prepare antigenic preparations of Chlamydia Trachomatis in cell culture for use in immunoassay development..
+The Native Antigen Company prepares antigenic preparations of Chlamydia trachomatis in cell culture for use in immunoassay development.

 Chlamydia trachomatis is a gram-negative obligate intracellular pathogen that belongs to the Chlamydiaceae family.
 Chlamydia trachomatis strains are divided into three biovars, which are further divided into fifteen serovars A, B, Ba, serovars C-K and serovars L1-L3.
 Chlamydia trachomatis serovars A-C cause eye infections known as trachoma.
-Serovars D-K are responsible for bacterial sexually transmitted genital tract infections in women and men.
-Chlamydia trachomatis serovars L1, L2 and L3 are responsible for a condition known as Lymphogranuloma venereum (LGV) (Elwell, C).
+Serovars D-K are responsible for sexually transmitted genito-urinary tract infections in women and men.
+Chlamydia trachomatis serovars L1, L2 and L3 are responsible for a condition known as lymphogranuloma venereum (LGV) (Elwell, C).

-C. trachomatis infection of the genital tract occurs in both men and women.
-It is the most common cause of bacterial sexually transmitted disease in the United states (CDC).
-The bacterium can infect mucosal cells of the penis, vagina, mouth or anus during unprotected sexual intercourse with an individual infected with C. trachomatis.
-During its life cycle the bacterium alternates between two forms, the infectious elimentary body (EB) and the reticulate body, which is a non-infectious replicating form.
-The reticulate body replicates within a membrane bound compartment inside the cell.
-After several rounds of replication, the reticulate body develops into the infectious elementary body, which can then infect neighbouring cells (Elwell, C).
+Infection of the genito-urinary tract by C. trachomatis occurs in both men and women, and is the most common cause of bacterial sexually transmitted disease in the United States (CDC).
+The bacterium infects mucosal cells of the penis, vagina, mouth or anus during unprotected sexual intercourse with an individual infected with C. trachomatis.
+During its life cycle, the bacterium alternates between two forms, the infectious elementary body and the reticulate body – a non-infectious replicating form.
+The reticulate body replicates within a membrane-bound compartment within the cell and after several rounds of replication, develops into the infectious elementary body, which can then infect neighbouring cells (Elwell, C).

 Lymphogranuloma venereum (LGV) is a condition that affects the lymphatic system, causing a range of clinical symptoms including proctitis, lymphadenitis, arthritis and genital lymphedema.
 LGV is endemic in tropical and sub-tropical regions and primarily affects sexually active heterosexual individuals.
-However, reports suggest that cases of LGV are increasing in the developed world, particularly in men who have sex with men.
-Both women and men can develop LGV but men often develop and present with proctitis early after infection whereas women remain unsymptomatic until the later stages of the disease (Ceovic, R).
+However, reports suggest that cases of LGV are increasing in the developed world, particularly in homosexual populations.
+Both women and men can develop LGV, but men often develop and present with proctitis early after infection whereas women remain asymptomatic until later stages of the disease (Ceovic, R).

-Our Chlamydia trachomatis antigen preparation is prepared from infected cells, which are washed, disrupted and centrifuged to remove cellular debris.
-Chlamydia antigen production is scalable from 10 mL to several litres.
+Our Chlamydia trachomatis antigen is prepared from infected cells, which are washed, disrupted and centrifuged to remove cellular debris.
+Chlamydia antigen production is scalable from 10ml to several litres.